Alright party people... Now that we stood behind our village, fought for our village, put it back together and dusted ourselves off....

 The Grandin Chillage is a full service event designed to bring the community together through good music, cold drinks, great company and positive vibes!
 This past season we have made it a family-friendly event as well.

 This outdoor event takes place in the area behind Nopale's on the corner of Westover and Grandin Road.
 This is a multi-level area with space for mingling on the top level, and dancing to the band on the bottom level.
-A local craft brewery is featured, with Sangria, some imported wines, and Deb's Lemonade available also.
-The local bands offer a variety of music from rock to blues to reggae.
+A local craft brewery is featured, with Sangria, imported wines and Two Roosters Kettle Corn also on tap.
+Newly added in 2016 - food from a local restaurant or Food Truck!
+Local bands offer a variety of music from rock to blues to reggae.

 Children 12 and under are free, and all children 18 and under must be accompanied by an adult.
+Leashed dogs are welcome.
 We hope to see you at the next Chillage!